Sherwood College: Campus and activities

 The school is on a large, sprawling campus on the Ayarpata hill (one among the seven hills that boundary Nainital Lake).
 The school is divided into two parts: Dixon Wing (grades 7-12) and Horsman Wing (grades 3-6).
 There are separate dormitories for the students of both wings.
 The girls' dormitories are with the new teachers' residences, a little away from the main campus.
+The campus is an aesthetic blend of post-Edwardian style buildings embellished with Gothic patterned windows, Romanesque arches, oak-panelled walls, sturdy timber beams, quadrangles, and modern buildings.

 It is mandatory for all students to participate in sports and extracurricular cultural activities, such as theatre, music (Indian and Western), fine arts, elocution, debating, and bi-annual group excursions.

 The Art Block houses the Indian and Western music departments on the ground floor.
 The school has its own band.
 The first floor contains the Art department where the varieties range from crafts like batik and pottery to oil canvas painting.
 There is a Photography Club, a Hindi Literary Society, an English Literary Society and Senior and Junior Dramatics Societies.
 On basis of their evaluation in co-curricular activities, the houses are awarded the Co-Curricular Activities Cup at the Founders Prize ceremony.

 The chapel (dedicated to Saint Barnabas) is on the front quad (or quadrangle), with views of the Kumaon hills descending into the Terai (the plains).

+In 2011, A phased-out MiG-21 FL was installed in the college.
+The plane had been promised by the then Air Marshal Sumit Mukherjee who was the chief guest at the Founder’s Day celebrations in 2009.